microsoft/Microsoft-365-Defender-Hunting-Queries/Execution/launch-questd-w-osascript.md

-# Ransom note 'say' alert associated with ransomware on macOS
+# Launching questd ransomware using osascript

 This query was originally published in the threat analytics report, *EvilQuest signals the rise of Mac ransomware*.

 As of the time of this writing (October 2020), ransomware designed to target macOS is relatively rare.
 EvilQuest is one of the few examples of this kind of malware on the platform.

-The query below can detect the creation of a ransom note according to the typical methods of EvilQuest operators.
-The command the query searches for is associated with, but not definitely indicative of, EvilQuest infections.
+The query below can detect events associated with the launch of the EvilQuest executable, *questd*, from the shell.

 Other queries related to EvilQuest ransomware can be found under the [See also](#see-also) section below.